mariusfr/forking-workflow-exercise/README.md

 **Add only one file per group**.
 (Why? - if you are adventurous, add both a file with the same name to see what happens)

-This file should contain a function called `tweet()` which returns a string of maximum 280 characters, for instance (don't worry, nothing gets out to Twitter):
+This file should contain a string of maximum 280 characters, for instance (don't worry, nothing gets out to Twitter):

 ```shell
 please replace this boring sentence with something more fun